Anthony-Ghilardi/Anthony-Ghilardi.github.io/README.md

 - Restart button which will cause the game to restart, rather than having to refresh the browser.
 - Local leaderboard to track the players highest score across multiple games.
 - Different control inputs such as mouse movement, possibly a button to choose which input you prefer.
+- Power-ups to increase the player movement speed.